valango/duke/README.md

 ../sincere/node_modules/resolve/test/resolver/symlinked/_/node_modules
 ```

-How to dget there?
+How to get there?
 Just take a look to
 [examples/count.js](examples/count.js)
 or better yet - clone the project and play around a bit.